Choate-Robotics/Programming-SOPs/_sources/index.rst.txt

 ..
-Programming Standard Operating Procedure documentation master file, created by sphinx-quickstart on Mon Jul 31 21:25:53 2023.
+Programming Standard Operating Procedure Documentation master file, created by sphinx-quickstart on Mon Jul 31 21:25:53 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
 ==========================================================
-Choate Robotics Programming Standard Operating Procedure's
+Choate Robotics Programming Standard Operating Procedures
 ==========================================================

-this is the standard operating procedures for programming at choate robotics. it is a living document and will be updated as needed.
+These are the Standard Operating Procedures for the Choate Robotics Programming Team.
+It is a living document and is constantly being updated.

 .. hint::